Systems-Theory-in-Systems-Biology/EPI/docs/source/tutorial_material/tutorial.rst

 .. code-block:: python

-    from epic.sampling import inference
+    from epi.core.inference import inference

     model = Temperature()
-    inference(model, dataPath = "TemperatureData.csv")
+    inference(model, data = "TemperatureData.csv")

 Depending on the complexity of your model the sampling can take a long time.
 Due to this reason, not only the final results but also intermediate sampling results are saved.
 You can find them in the folder :file:`Applications/Temperature/`.
-The final results are stored in the file :file:`Applications/Temperature/OverallSimResults.csv`.
+The final results are stored in the file :file:`Applications/Temperature/<run_nam>/<slice_name>/OverallSimResults.csv`.
+The ``slice_name`` results from the optional parameter :py:attr:`slice` of the :py:func:`~epi.core.inference.inference` function.

 .. .. code-block:: python